stlab/better-code/better-code/src/chapter-2-contracts.md

 The postconditions are the effects of the method plus any returned result.
-If the preconditions are met, but the postconditions are not, and the function does not report an error, we'd say the method has a bug.
+If the preconditions are met, but the postconditions are not, and the function does not report a runtime error, we'd say the method has a bug.
 The bug could be in the documentation of course, *which is a part of the method*.

 ```swift
   /// Removes and returns the last element.